 Inside your washing machine, the agitator and tub collect grime and dirt and cause a moldy smell.
 Fill the machine with hot water, then add white vinegar and baking soda.
 Let it sit for up to an hour, restart your appliance, then let it empty and dry.
-Don’t forget to wipe down any gaskets your machine has, as water may not evaporate as well.
+Don’t forget to wipe down any gaskets your machine has, as water may also not evaporate.

 8. Don't forget the fridge!

 You use your refrigerator every day, making it easy for the build-up to accumulate quickly.
 Even if you give it a quick wipe down every so often, a once or twice a year deep clean ensures you hit any corners or shelves you missed.